Pers8/obsidian-files/Comparison between King Lear and HouseBoy.md

 ### Characters

 Between King Lear and House Boy, we notice the complexity and multi-dimensionality of their characters.
-Both works feature characters who are fl
+Both works feature characters who are flawed and nuanced with their own motivation and desire